The A380 that was taking me to Los Angeles

 The new-look BA First Wing

-She was happy to provide me with a new boarding pass with me in my preferred seat: 06F.
-Success!
+She was happy to help and issued me with a new boarding pass showing my preferred seat, 06F.
+Result.

 I noticed that the recent refurbishment of TFW had been completed.
-I asked a number of members of staff and they all said they liked it.
+I asked a few members of staff what they thought, and they all seemed very positive.

 The burger and fries I enjoyed in the CCR at Heathrow T5